Mircea Baja - 7 June 2025 (Updated 30 Oct 2025) # Structured concurrency

 - do this, THEN do that --- # Example bad: std::future ```cpp std::future

-f = go_async_work(some_arg); // attach continuation (hypothetical, not in std) f.then([](int x) { // use x }); ``` - a model where async work is started eager has the issue that attaching the continuation is potentially racing with the async work, therefore synchronization is required between: - the async work providing the result into the `std::future` - and the `std::future` setting a continuation to be called when a result is available - a better model is to create lazy work which needs to be started later, but gives the opportunity to set the continuation before the async work is started, thus avoiding races --- # Example good: lazy ```cpp task
+f = go_async_work(some_arg); // attach continuation (hypothetical, not in std) f.then([](int x) { // use x }); ``` - a model where async work is started eager has the issue that attaching the continuation is potentially racing with the async work, therefore synchronization is required between: - the async work providing the result into the `std::future` - and the `std::future` setting a continuation to be called when a result is available - a better model is to create lazy work which needs to be started later, but gives the opportunity to set the continuation before the async work is started, thus avoiding races - I think that `std::future/promise` is a broken model where Nathaniel's critique of detached work applies --- # Example good: lazy ```cpp co

 async_echo(socket s) { buffer buff; while (true) { std::size_t length = co_await async_read_some(s, buff); co_await async_write(s, buff, length); } } ``` - for example `co_await async_write(...)` - `async_echo` runs uninterrupted until a `co_await` - `async_write` is lazy, does not introduce concurrency yet - `co_await` introduces concurrency - but `async_echo` only continues when `co_await` completes - concurrency introduced by `co_await` does not outlive the parent - in this form it creates a parent-child relationship that makes `co_await` behave **logically** like a function call (except that execution can be interleaved at that point with other coroutines while this one waits for the child to complete --- # Chain of continuations